vmware/vmware-aria-operations-integration-sdk/doc/adding_content.md

    └── resources
        └── resources.properties
    ```

+   > Note: A newly created dashboard will not contain a `resources` directory, unless it was cloned and/or edited from an existing dashboard that contained localization (See [Adding Localization](#Adding Localization)).
+If localization is not required, ignore the `resources` directories in the following steps.

    Unzip the file and move the root `dashboard` directory to the `[project_dir]/content/dashboards` directory.
 The `dashboard` directory and dashboard file (`dashboard.json`) can be renamed, but should match.
 For example, with two dashboards, `myDashboard` and `myOtherDashboard`, the project's content directory should look like this:
    ```
    content